Felspar/coro/README.md

 **C++ coroutine library and toolkit**

+**felspar-coro** is a C++20 library to help you to use coroutines in your own libraries and applications.
+You should be able to use it with a recent clang or gcc compiler on Unix systems (e.g. Linux and Mac).

 ## Using the library

-The library is designed to make it easy to use from CMake projects.
+The library is designed to be easy to use from CMake projects.
 To use it add it in your source tree somewhere and then use `add_subdirectory` to include it in your project.
-The library also requires the use of some other libraries which can be included using `include`.
+The library also requires the use of some other libraries which can get by using an `include`.
 So if you have the library in a folder called `felspar-coro`, you can add the following to your `CMakeLists.txt`:

 ```cmake
 add_subdirectory(felspar-coro)